kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

     > [!NOTE]
     > How to perform this step heavily depends on the configuration of a hyperscaler.
 Always consult the official documentation of each cloud service provider.

-    For Gardener shoot clusters, follow [Set Up a Custom Domain For a Workload](01-10-setup-custom-domain-for-workload.md).
+    For Gardener shoot clusters, including SAP BTP, Kyma runtime, follow [Set Up a Custom Domain For a Workload](01-10-setup-custom-domain-for-workload.md).

-2. Generate a self-signed Root CA and a client certificate.
+2. Generate a Root CA and a client certificate.

     This step is required for mTLS validation, which allows Istio to verify the authenticity of a client host.

     For a detailed step-by-step guide on how to generate a self-signed certificate, follow [Prepare Self-Signed Root Certificate Authority and Client Certificates](01-60-security/01-61-mtls-selfsign-client-certicate.md).

 3. To set up Istio Gateway in mutual mode, apply the Gateway custom resource.

-    > [!NOTE]
-    >  The `kyma-mtls-certs` Secret must contain a valid certificate you created for your custom domain within the default namespace.

     ```bash
     cat <<EOF | kubectl apply -f -